IBM/lagraph/CONTRIBUTING.md

 Your commit messages should follow standard git formatting conventions.
-If your commit is in regards to a particular issue, please include a reference, such as in the
+If your commit is in regards to a particular issue, please include a reference, e.g.:
-following:

 	git commit -m "[# ISSUE-101] My cool new feature"